Passports & Visas

 Minors travelling without their parents must be in possession of written permission signed by both parents.

-No vaccinations are required for Irish and UK citizens for travel to France, Italy or Spain
+No vaccinations are required for Irish and UK citizens for travel to France or Spain

 If You Lose Your Passport